cpbadman/Resume/CV_Dump.md

 ### Education:

 * M.Eng Mechanical Engineering, 1st Class Hons.
 Loughborough University [Grad.
 July 2018]
- * A-Levels A\*AB [Maths, Further Maths, Physics - 2014]
+* A-Levels [The Woodroffe School, Lyme Regis, Dorset, July 2014]
+    * Maths
+    * Further Maths
+    * Physics

- * GCSEs [11 A\*-C - 2012]
+* GCSEs [The Woodroffe School, Lyme Regis, Dorset, July 2012]
+    * 11 [A\*-C]

 ### Employment history

 #### The Manufacturing Technology Centre - Coventry

 * Research Engineer [May 2019 - Present]

     * Responsibilities:

         * Delivery of technical work packs for engineering research projects around Intelligent Automation.
         * Work packs involving online and offline robot programming, Integration, development of control, sequencing and interfacing software.
         * Customer facing role, dealing with some high-value industrial customers, taking front-facing ownership of tasks and being accountable for their completion.
         * Role was Industry-facing and research-oriented In equal parts, requiring the combination of thinking creatively while working under pressure to meet tight deadlines.

     * Achievements:
         * Early on, I was delegated more technical responsibility than is usual for a Graduate, including being the main technical specialist on-site during visits to customer and partner sites for collaborative projects.
         * I Received a promotion from ‘Graduate Engineer’ to ‘Research Engineer’ within 8 months of starting at the company.
         * Having previously very minimal contact with computer programming, I developed to become proficient in several programming languages.
 I have since successfully delivered several work packs where my primary contribution was software or scripting.

-##### Graduate Engineer [Aug 2018 - May 2019]
+* Graduate Engineer [Aug 2018 - May 2019]

 #### Entomics Bio-Systems Ltd. - Cambridge
 * Placement design engineer [Jul-Aug.
 2017]